 Getting Rid of Spider Webs and Cobwebs

 There are a lot of methods out there to remove webs, such as using bleach water.
 However, these can often be quite impractical or even damage your furniture or wallpaper.
 The following methods are generally safe and effective for around the home and even outside.

 Unless you’re sure the web is abandoned, you should first identify the spider.
 In some cases, you may also wish to evict it before attacking the web.
 This will prevent some nasty bites if you accidentally get too close to the web.

 One great option is a natural spider repellent spray using essential oils.
 Eucalyptus oil, peppermint oil, and tea tree oil are all popular options.
 To use, simply add a few drops into a spray bottle with some water.
 A few drops of Dawn dish soap can help make the spray stick.

 Mist the web to chase the spider off.
 Just be warned that essential oils can be dangerous to pets.
 Don’t use them near a cat or on a web you plan to harvest.

 Suck It Up

 Vacuum cleaners are the quickest and safest method out there, especially if you’re in an area that has black widows or brown recluse spiders.
 A good shop vacuum (ie: Shop-Vac or Vacmaster) will make quick work of removing spider webs or cobwebs.
-You can also use your regular indoor vacuum with a wand extension or a handheld model such as Shark or Black+Decker.

 Not only can you suck up the webs, but also any spiders or egg sacs present.
 The wand and edger attachments allow you to safely get into tight spaces, around window and door frames, and under furniture.